CiscoDevNet/intersight-powershell/docs/Initialize-IntersightConnectorExpectPrompt.md

 ```

 ### -ExpectTimeout
-The timeout for the expect prompt while executing interactive command.
-If timeout is not set a default of 60 seconds will be used.
+The timeout for the expect prompt while executing an interactive command.
+If timeout is not set, a default of 60 seconds will be used.

 ```yaml
 Type: long